pnp/cli-microsoft365/docs/docs/cmd/spo/page/page-copy.md

 `--sourceName <sourceName>`
 : The name of the source file

-`--sourceName <sourceName>`
+`--targetUrl <targetUrl>`
-: The name of the target file to create
+: The url of the target file.
+You are able to provide the page its name, relative path, or absolute path

 `--overwrite`
 : Overwrite the target page when it already exists